Last updated: 04/12/2019

 Does a Relapse Mean I’ve Failed?

 Sometimes, no matter how much work you put into avoiding relapse, a relapse can still occur.
-Relapse rates for drug use disorders are between 40 and 60%.
-This means relapsing after receiving treatment is a normal, common occurrence.
-A relapse should not be seen as a failure but rather an indication that it is time for you to seek further treatment.
-Addiction treatment can teach you new skills to help you fare better next time around.
+Relapse rates for drug use disorders are between 40 and 60%, which means relapsing after receiving treatment is a normal, common occurrence.
+A relapse should not be seen as a failure but rather an indication that it is time for you to seek further treatment and learn new skills to help you fare better next time around.

 The moment you relapse, confide immediately in a friend, family member, therapist, or AA sponsor about your relapse and the circumstances leading to your relapse.
-These supportive individuals can make you feel better about your recovery.
-From here you should facilitate your next steps.
-This may mean returning to rehab, learning new stress management techniques, or resuming attendance at AA meetings.
-Keep in mind that recovery is a journey and not a sprint to the finish line.
-Help is always available and nearby to get you back on track.
+These supportive individuals can make you feel better about the relapse and your recovery and may help facilitate your next steps — whether it’s returning to rehab, learning new stress management techniques, or resuming attendance at AA meetings.
+Keep in mind that recovery is a journey and not a sprint to the finish line, and that help is always available and nearby to get you back on track.